Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - Subject:

-Your "[Certificate Title]" certificate expires in N days - Content: Recipient name, certificate title, expiry date, a link to the verify page
+Your "[Credential Title]" expires in N days - Content: Recipient name, credential title, expiry date, a link to the verify page

 When to turn on:

-- Safety or compliance certifications where renewals are mandatory (CPR, food safety, OSHA)
+- Safety or compliance credentials where renewals are mandatory (CPR, food safety, OSHA)

 - Professional licences that must be renewed to remain valid

-- Anywhere that an expired certificate has real consequences for the recipient
+- Anywhere that an expired credential has real consequences for the recipient

 When to leave off:

-- Certificates that don't have an expiry date set (the reminder only fires when an expiry date exists)
+- Credentials that don't have an expiry date set (the reminder only fires when an expiry date exists)

 - You manage renewal reminders through another system